All Episodes

 Remember Mitt Romney, who Harry Reid said didn't pay his income taxes for 10 years.

-Mitt Romney, who would no more kill a lion, evade taxes, or harm a dog, or be uncaring about some employee's wife now, total character assassination and destruction.
+Mitt Romney, who would no more kill a lion, evade taxes, or harm a dog, or be uncaring about some employee's wife dying total character assassination and destruction.

 And now they're continuing.

-Here's what the pressure's gonna be next is for Romney to give the $5,000 back, even though he's no longer running.
+Here's what the pressure is going to be next is for Romney to give the $5,000 back, even though he's no longer running.

 He'll give it back with an apology and so forth.

-So I this is just on the on the heels of all Rolling Stone Magazine's about to be sued out of existence for a fake, totally made-up story of campus fraternity rape at the University of Virginia is now out with a story today headlined what the Trump and Cosby allegations reveal about rape culture.
+So this is just on the heels of all Rolling Stone magazines about to be sued out of existence for a fake, totally made up story of campus fraternity rape at the University of Virginia is now out with a story today headlined what the Trump and Cosby allegations reveal about rape culture.

 Even though the phony Daily Beast allegation of Trump rape has been blown to smithereens, it didn't happen.

-By the way, ladies and gentlemen, I I since Cecil the Lion here has the story has found its way back into the mainstream political soap opera today.
+By the way, ladies and gentlemen, since Cecil the Lion here has the story has found its way back into the mainstream political soap opera today, CNN points out near the bottom of one of their dozen articles on Cecilia.

 And near the bottom of one of their articles on Cecil's death, I'm going to read to you.